SeismoTech/hashish/README.md

 and 1 low level (`Kernel` family).
 There is a `Hash` auxiliary interface.

-- `Hash` is a abstract hash value.
+- `Hash` is a abstract hahttps://en.wikipedia.org/wiki/Locality-sensitive_hashingsh value.
 It hash methods to retrive a 32, 64 or 128 bits hash value.
-This library tries to avoid allocation of `Hash` instances to return a isolated hash values.
+This library tries to avoid allocation of `Hash` instances to return hash values.
 When using a functional interface, a `long` is returned (see bellow).
 When using stateful objects, those object are instances of `Hash`, and therefore it is possible to retrieve the current hash value.